 - Pharmaceutical manufacturing license issued by the authority of the country of origin;

-- GMP certificate issued by the drugs supervisory authority of the country of origin;
+- GMP certificate issued by the drugs supervisory authority of the country of origin and/or drugs supervisory authority of another country;

-- The latest inspection report conducted no later than 2 years prior to the application and issued by the drugs supervisory authority of the country of origin.
+- The latest inspection report conducted no later than 2 years prior to the application and issued by the drugs supervisory authority of the country of origin and/or drugs supervisory authority of another country.

 If required, BPOM may conduct a physical inspection of an offshore manufacturing facility to ensure compliance with the GMP requirements.